 A few months ago an opportunity presented itself through which I discovered something beyond my own comfort zone (a new world).
-This was a great experience as it gave me a chance to understand my prospective app users.
+This was a great experience as it gave me a chance to understand my potential app users.
 As a startup founder, this experience was priceless.
 In this post, I will talk about,

 - My background and the type of people I interact with on a daily basis

 - My analysis of interacting with the people in this new world

 - How I applied what I discovered to my app design